learning-image-synthesis/sp25/_assignments/hw4.md

 {% include image.html url="/static_files/assignments/hw4/teaser.png" %}
 Content image (left): [Fallingwater](https://fallingwater.org/), place of interest near Pittsburgh.
 Style image (middle): the art [Self-Portrait with Thorn Necklace and Hummingbird](https://www.fridakahlo.org/self-portrait-with-thorn-necklace-and-hummingbird.jsp) by [Frida Kahlo](https://www.fridakahlo.org/frida-kahlo-biography.jsp) Output (right): Frida-Kahlo-ized Fallingwater.

+## Award Winners!
+We've completed the homework, grading, and voting, and the winner of our best assignment is [Taru Rustagi](https://www.andrew.cmu.edu/course/16-726-sp25/projects/trustagi/proj4/)!

+Honorable Mentions go to [Liting Wen](https://www.andrew.cmu.edu/course/16-726-sp25/projects/litingw/proj4/).
+Great work to all and check out the winning projects!

 ## Introduction
 In this assignment, you will implement neural style transfer which resembles specific content in a certain artistic style.
 For example, generate cat images in Ukiyo-e style.
 The algorithm takes in a content image, a style image, and another input image.
 The input image is optimized to match the previous two target images in content and style distance space.